-3D printing is a process of making 3 dimensional physical objects from digital files.
-Unlike normal printing where prints are made on a paper, 3D printing makes real objects that you can touch and feel.
-This is achieved through a process of adding several two dimensional layers, one upon other, to form 3 dimensional objects called Additive Manufacturing.
+3D printing is the process of making 3-dimensional physical objects from digital files.
+Unlike normal printing where prints are made on paper, 3D printing makes real objects that you can touch and feel.
+This is achieved through a process of adding several two-dimensional layers, one upon another, to form 3 dimensional objects called Additive Manufacturing.

-This is different to traditional machining techniques (subtractive processes) where in unwanted parts of a material are removed by drilling, cutting etc. to retain the required object.
+This is different from traditional machining techniques (subtractive processes) wherein unwanted parts of the material are removed by drilling, cutting, etc. to retain the required object.
 Contrary to this, in additive manufacturing layers of metal are placed one over other to form the required shape.
-Currently 3D printing can produce objects in a variety of materials including plastic, metal, ceramic, synthetics and glass.
-Development is under way for making real life objects using concrete and other composites.
+Currently, 3D printing can produce objects in a variety of materials including plastic, metal, ceramic, synthetics, and glass.
+Development is underway for making real-life objects using concrete and other composites.

 A brief time lime of 3D printing

 3D printing has many advantages over traditional manufacturing.
-As, only the required materials are used to create an object, there is very little waste in creating physical objects.
+As only the required materials are used to create an object, there is very little waste in creating physical objects.
 3D printing is very useful and economical for low volume manufacturing like aviation or scientific industries as the shape/design of the object can be changed in its digital format for every second production unit.
-This also paves a path for custom made objects eg. Signature table curios.
-Also 3D printing is a successful tool for rapid prototyping.
+This also paves a path for custom-made objects eg. Signature table curios.
+Also, 3D printing is a successful tool for rapid prototyping.
 When a design is made, it can quickly be turned into a real object.
-Another significant area where 3D printing can be used is called as Bio Printing or human parts like teeth, hearing aids, bones etc.
+Another significant area where 3D printing can be used is called Bio Printing or human parts like teeth, hearing aids, bones, etc.

 |Additive technologies||Base materials|

 |Selective laser sintering (SLS)||Thermoplastics, metals powders, ceramic powders|

 |Direct metal laser sintering (DMLS)||Almost any alloy metal|